Emergency Management

 • business continuity planning

-Use exercises and case studies to analyze real events to improve your capacity to respond to emergencies.
+• Use assignments, scenario based discussions, and case studies, culminating to a capstone project, to analyze real events to improve your capacity to support the response to emergencies.

 Graduates may find employment in all levels of government and the private sector in: